natan-dot-com/Terraguide-Discord-Bot/README.md

 ```
 in any Ubuntu-based distribution.

-All the libraries can be installed using ```pip``` running the following command from any Linux-based terminal
+All the libraries can be installed using ```pip``` running the following command from any Linux-based shell
 ```
 pip install discord.py levenshtein colorthief colormap
 ```